 - Open to the public to anyone who can legally possess a firearm.
 You do not have to be a member of USPSA to shoot local matches.
 Major matches (e.g. State Championship) require USPSA membership.

-- Firearm: Minimum Caliber 9mm, Revolvers, Semi Auto Pistol, (Pistol Caliber Carbine TBD)
+- Firearm: Minimum Caliber 9mm, Revolvers, Semi Auto Pistol, Pistol Caliber Carbine (scored as 9mm)

 - Magazines: 4 – 6 magazines

-- Ammo: You will need to bring 150 to 250 rounds.
+- Ammo: Recommended to bring 150 rounds.
 We have ammo restrictions to protect our shooters and steel targets.
 Ammo that has a velocity of 1600 FPS or Higher and Steel Jacketed Ammo i.e. Tulu or Wolf that has a copper washed steel jacket are prohibited.